MarieLynneBlock/DjangoGirls-CodeCoachPreparation/003 Introduction to Python/README.md

 ## Compare things

-> For readers at home: this part is covered in the [Python Basics: Comparisons](https://www.youtube.com/watch?v=7bzxqIKYgf4) video.

 A big part of programming involves comparing things.
 What's the easiest thing to compare?
 Numbers, of course.
 Let's see how that works:

-{% filename %}command-line{% endfilename %}
 ```python
 >>> 5 > 2
 True